Sarina Bolden

-Sarina Isabel Calpo Bolden (born June 30, 1996) is a professional footballer who plays as a midfielder for A-League Women club Western Sydney Wanderers.
-Born in the United States, she represents the Philippines women's national team.
+Sarina Isabel Calpo Bolden (born June 30, 1996) is a professional footballer who plays as a forward for Como in Serie A. Born in the United States, she represents the Philippines at international level.

+Bolden holds the distinction of having scored the first-ever FIFA Women's World Cup goal for the Philippines.
+On July 25, 2023, Bolden scored a header against co-host New Zealand to clinch the country's historic first World Cup win.

-Early life
+Early life and education

 Sarina Isabel Bolden was born on June 30, 1996 in Santa Clara, California, U.S. to Sherry and Robert Bolden and has a younger brother.
+Her mother is from Pangasinan.
+Her father is African American.
+Sarina's parents are both into sports, although soccer is not their main discipline.

-She attended Milpitas High School where she played for its women's soccer and softball teams.
+She attended Milpitas High School and later the Loyola Marymount University where she obtained a business degree which she intends to use as a backup to her sporting career.

+Youth career

-With the Milpitas High School Trojans, Bolden led her high school team to the 2015 SCVAL El Camino Division title.
+She played for Milpitas High School's women's soccer and softball teams.
+With the Milpitas High School Trojans, Bolden led her high school soccer team to the 2015 SCVAL El Camino Division title.
 She was named as part of the first team All-SCVAL selection for three years from 2013 to 2015.

-In the club level, Bolden played for MLVA Mercury Black '96 helping the club reach the 2014 ECNL National Playoffs and helped the Denza Force '95 win the 2013 and 2015 ECNL North West Conference championships.
+In the club level, Bolden played for MVLA Mercury Black '96 helping the club reach the 2014 ECNL National Playoffs and helped the De Anza Force '95 win the 2013 and 2015 ECNL North West Conference championships.

 Collegiate career

-Bolden attends the Loyola Marymount University where she plays for the school's women's soccer team.
+Bolden attended the Loyola Marymount University where she played for the school's women's soccer team.
 In 2016 she scored six goals for her college team and she was named as part of the All-West Coast Conference First Team and the NSCAA All-West Region.